 Click here to validate your station.

-Special-event call signs can be used on Echolink, but not to register; instead you must use the call sign of the 1st operator.
+Special-event call signs cannot be used on Echolink; instead you must use the call sign of the 1st operator.
 The software, however, allows you to set a station descriptor; JOTA-JOTI stations are asked to put in their station descriptor “JOTA-JOTI: your call sign“, so they can easily be recognized on the system.
 A detailed instruction for JOTA stations is available here .

 If your JOTA station does not have an internet connection available on site, you can still use the Echolink system.
 Ask your radio amateur to determine which VHF or UHF link station is nearby and within reach of your JOTA-JOTI station.
 Next, obtain the co-operation of the operator of your local link station.
 Set up instructions can be found here.